jitsi/docker-jitsi-meet/examples/kubernetes/README.md

 `kubectl create -f jvb-service.yaml`

+If PodSecurityPolicies were enabled, we would then install a PSP and Role for jitsi:

+`kubectl create -f rbac.yaml`

 Now we can deploy the rest of the application.
 First modify the `DOCKER_HOST_ADDRESS` env value in deployment.yaml to point to one of nodes in your cluster (or load-balancer for all nodes if you have one), and then deploy it:

 `kubectl create -f deployment.yaml`